hdbdjdbm/hdbdjdbm.github.io/_pages/About.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Msc student in data-driven modeling program at [The Hong Kong University of Science and Technology](https://hkust.edu.hk).
+I am a MSc student in data-driven modeling program at [The Hong Kong University of Science and Technology](https://hkust.edu.hk).

 ## Education

-- Msc The Hong Kong University of Science and Technology (2021)
+- MSc The Hong Kong University of Science and Technology (2021)
-- Bsc The university of science and technology(Beijing), Mathematics (2017)
+- BSc The University of Science and Technology(Beijing), Mathematics (2017)